Aristeas: Arimaspeia

-Similarly, the Chiliades of Ioannes Tzetzes quotes the Arimaspea.
+Similarly, in his book Chiliades, Ioannes Tzetzes quotes the Arimaspeia.
 These two accounts form our entire knowledge of the poem, which is otherwise lost.

 In popular culture

-This story appears to be referred to in Neil Gaiman's The Sandman comics: Aristeas was a poet who lived around 700 BC, and was transformed into one of many ravens who have acted as both adviser and assistant to The Endless known as Dream.
+Neil Gaiman's Sandman comics refer to this story: Aristeas was a poet who lived around 700 BC, and was transformed into one of many ravens who have acted as both adviser and assistant to the Endless known as Dream.
 Not to be confused with the raven Matthew, the main raven in the Sandman tale, who existed in human form in the Swamp Thing continuity before his time as a resident of the Dreaming.

-One of the three permanent guardians of the Sandman's castle-gate is a griffon, who on one occasion tells Matthew that he "was hatched and raised in the mountains of Arimaspia"; referring to the 7th century BC poem which first refers to griffons.
+One of the three permanent guardians of the Sandman's castle-gate is a griffon, who on one occasion tells Matthew that he "was hatched and raised in the mountains of Arimaspia.".